 The student will have three formal committee meetings; the thesis pre- proposal, the thesis proposal, and the oral defense of the thesis.
 Each of these meetings is designed as a key step to insure that the graduate student is proceeding satisfactorily toward the degree.

 - The thesis pre-proposal, normally 5-10 pages in length, should include reasons for undertaking the research topic, the graduate student's qualifications for pursuing this research question, a statement on the literature to be searched, and the proposed method.
 A copy of this proposal should be provided to each member of the thesis committee at least one week prior to the thesis pre-proposal committee meeting.
-The graduate student and advisor are responsible for setting the time for the thesis pre-proposal committee meeting.
+The graduate student and committee chair are responsible for setting the time for the thesis pre-proposal committee meeting.
 This meeting should be held by the end of the second semester of course work for all full-time students and by the completion of required course work for part-time students.

 - The thesis pre-proposal committee meeting (click for form) is designed to assist the graduate student in gaining greater clarity regarding the potential research topic.
 It is anticipated that this meeting will entail a discussion of possible pitfalls, alternative thesis topics, recommended methods, suggested coursework, etc. The goal of the meeting is to facilitate the student's ability to further define and refine the proposed thesis topic into a manageable and worthwhile pursuit.
 Students may be asked to submit a revised thesis pre-proposal prior to the granting of formal approval of the thesis proposal by the committee.
-In most cases, however, any changes recommended by the committee will be overseen by the advisor who has major responsibility for insuring the quality of the thesis.
+In most cases, however, any changes recommended by the committee will be overseen by the committee chair that has major responsibility for insuring the quality of the thesis.
 A second purpose of the meeting is to confirm whether the thesis committee as formed is comprised of the most appropriate faculty members.
-Should a change in advisor and/or committee membership be appropriate and/or desired, the graduate student must file a new thesis committee form.
+Should a change in chair and/or committee membership be appropriate and/or desired, the graduate student must file a new thesis committee form.